cfjedimaster/raymondcamdendotcom/content/post/2012/01/18/CF101-Adding-an-API-to-your-site.md

 <p/>

 What's cool (at least to me), is that at this point right now, we have a web service.
-Any technology that can talk SOAP can hit the WSDL and see this: <a href="http://www.raymondcamden.com/demos/2012/jan/18/v1/api.cfc?wsdl">http://www.raymondcamden.com/demos/2012/jan/18/v1/api.cfc?wsdl</a>.
-But even better, at the <i>same</i> time, we have a HTTP service that can spit out JSON as well: <a href="http://www.raymondcamden.com/demos/2012/jan/18/v1/api.cfc?method=listart&returnformat=json">http://www.raymondcamden.com/demos/2012/jan/18/v1/api.cfc?method=listart&returnformat=json</a>
+Any technology that can talk SOAP can hit the WSDL and see this: http://www.raymondcamden.com/demos/2012/jan/18/v1/api.cfc?wsdl.
+But even better, at the <i>same</i> time, we have a HTTP service that can spit out JSON as well: http://www.raymondcamden.com/demos/2012/jan/18/v1/api.cfc?method=listart&returnformat=json

 <p/>